Thyroid Function Test

 You can discuss your results with one of our online doctors via the messaging portal under your account.

-One of our doctors can discuss what your results mean and advise you on what you should do next.
+One of our doctors can discuss the meaning of your results and advise you on the next steps.

-If your thyroid blood test result comes back as normal but you still have symptoms, you should speak to your doctor.
+If your thyroid blood test result comes back as normal but you continue to experience symptoms, you should consult your doctor.
 The symptoms of underactive or overactive thyroid are synonymous with other health conditions.
 It is important to discuss this further to determine the cause of your symptoms.

 How long does it take to get thyroid blood test results?

-The turnaround time for a thyroid blood test is 48 hours after the lab receive the sample.
+The turnaround time for a thyroid blood test is 48 hours after the lab receives the sample.

-To ensure the laboratory receives the sample quickly, and to prevent the sample from becoming haemolysed, we encourage you to send off your sample as soon as you can after collecting it.
+To ensure the laboratory receives the sample quickly and to prevent it from becoming haemolysed, we encourage you to send your sample as soon as possible after collecting it.

 Are there any special instructions for taking a thyroid blood test?